akopachov/mini-linq-js/README.md

 LINQ for JavaScript library, which allows to work with arrays in a more easy way and focus on business logic.

 ## Installation
 Download and link manually.
-Or install it via Bower
+Or install it
 ```
 bower install mini-linq-js --save
+npm install mini-linq-js --save
 ```

 ## Usage